 Prior to the introduction of the CERT report, we published annual NGER reports with data from registered corporations and reporting transfer certificate holders that met the

 publication threshold.
 The reports included:

-This data recognises the impact voluntary renewable energy purchases by registered corporations, such as GreenPower, has in reducing their scope 2 greenhouse gas emissions.
-A corporation's offset scope 2 emissions total only takes into account renewable energy certificates that are voluntarily surrendered.
+We published this data to recognise the impact voluntary renewable energy purchases by registered corporations had in reducing their scope 2 greenhouse gas emissions.
+A corporation's offset scope 2 emissions total only considered renewable energy certificates that were voluntarily surrendered.

 Renewable Energy Target.

 Offset scope 2 emissions totals are calculated by a corporation deducting electricity that it has purchased using either GreenPower and/or renewable energy certificates, from its total electricity consumption.
 This net electricity consumption figure is then used to calculate an offset total for the corporation's total scope 2 greenhouse gas emissions.

 Our Systems And Their Resources

 Data and information